The Mindful Practice

 Sometimes events that happen to us are not processed properly by the brain because it is in fight or flight mode.
 This can lead to a number of different emotional difficulties.
 Memories are essentially stuck.
 EMDR works by helping the brain to reprocess the "stuck" memories.
 The processing of these memories means that negative symptoms can improve.
 Some people prefer EMDR to a talking therapy, such as CBT, because it involves less talking through your memories.

-Find out more at the website: EMDR: The basics - EMDR Association UK - Overcoming trauma with expert help
+Find out more at the website: The basics - EMDR UK Association

 The Mindful Practice